 There’s a lot of activity in the green house… little voices chattering with delight as they search for fairies, tiny pigs and ponies in the Fairy Garden exhibit.
 This teeny garden of whimsy is a miniature landscape.
 Small-scale plants, foliage that looks like mini forest trees and teensy accessories give the illusion of tiny creatures living in the garden.

 This charming garden was created by Master Gardeners: Anne Mele, Mary Hogue and Kristine Scerbo with the assistance of green house volunteer Jessie Linderoth.
 Fairy gardens are often located in small secluded areas in the garden, giving visitors the impression that they just happen to fall upon this magical place.
 So come, stumble upon our Fairy Garden, you’re sure to find magic here!

 Fairfield Center Volunteer

-At the Connecticut Audubon Society, we believe that every person can make a positive difference in protecting and preserving our environment.
-By volunteering at our Center at Fairfield, you can help promote understanding, appreciation and stewardship of our natural world.
-We have a variety of volunteer opportunities available for people of all interests and experience levels, including working in the Nature Store, visitor center or outdoors.
+At the Center at Fairfield, we believe that every person can make a positive difference in protecting and preserving our environment.
+By volunteering, you can help promote understanding, appreciation and stewardship of our natural world.
+We have a variety of volunteer opportunities available for people of all interests and experience levels, working in the visitor center or outdoors.

 Are you interested in learning about plants and all apsects of gradening?
-We offer a variety of volunteer opporutnnities, including garden maintenance in our green-house fairy garden; outdoor herb, perennial, and large butterfly gardens!
-You can be involved in planting, weeding, edging, and sprucing up the Connecticut Audubon Society Gardens .
+We offer a variety of volunteer opporutnnities, including garden maintenance in our green-house; outdoor herb, perennial, and large butterfly gardens!
+You can be involved in planting, weeding, edging, and sprucing up the Center at Fairfield Gardens.
 We welcome all levels of experience.
 Our graden team typically works on Friday mornings at 2325 Burr Street.